muuvmuuv/vscode-sundial/README.md

 We are working with [webpack](https://webpack.js.org/) to bundle Sundial to the smallest possible size to increase the load time in VSCode.

-1. Install packages via (your preferred package manager) `pnpm install`
+1. Install packages via (your preferred package manager) `npm run install`
 2. Set `sundial.debug` to `2`
 3. Run debugger => `Launch Extension`
     - View the _Extension Host_ and adjust settings to test **or**